The apartment is on the third floor of an old brick tenement. I knock on the door and hear the snap of a deadbolt.

 "Did you have any trouble finding the place?" he says as he locks the door behind me.

-"No." I stare at him a few seconds, then remember that when someone asks a question it's so they can use part of the answer as a segue into a story about themselves.
+"No." I stare at him a few seconds, then remember that when someone asks a question it's so they can use part of the answer as an excuse to talk about themselves.
 So I add "I did pee my pants though," figuring that'll give him something to work with.

 I sit down and put the heroin on the table, which is covered with ashtrays, half-empty beers, and drug paraphernalia - needles, a cooker, and a pill crusher.
 There's also a box of fudgesicles.
-I haven't eaten all day and they look delicious.
-I reach for the box, but I see him coming back from the kitchen, so I reach out with my other hand to make it look like I'm stretching.
+I remember I haven't eaten all day and reach for the box, but I see him coming back from the kitchen, so I reach out with my other hand to make it look like I'm stretching.
 He lays my money on the table and looks at the box.
 "Have one if you wa-"

 His sentence is cut short by the sound of me tearing open the box.
 I take out a fudgesicle and stick it in my mouth.
 It tastes delicious - sweet, fudgy and savory.
 Like what human flesh must taste like to zombies.